alfonsogober/gdax-lambda-buyer/README.md

 ## One-Time Buys

-You don't have to deploy at all, if you just want a quick way to purchase, say, $10 worth of BTC you can run
+You don't have to deploy at all, if you just want a quick way to purchase, say, $5 worth of BTC (with the default settings) you can run

 ```
 yarn run all